 Online business advertising, also known as Internet advertising, is one of the most important aspects of marketing businesses online.

-It has in fact one of the most used marketing models that led many small businesses to become multinationals businesses.
+It has in fact one of the most used marketing models that led many small businesses to become multinational businesses.

-However, many companies often forget or do not consider at all this enormous added value that the Internet offers precisely because of Internet advertising.
+However, many companies often forget or do not consider at all the enormous added value that the Internet offers precisely because of Internet advertising.

 Advertising on the web is experiencing a golden age and growth rates are becoming increasingly attractive.

 Building a website, or a corporate social page, that fails to reach its intended users is virtually useless.